manavsehgal/rapid-app-workflow/README.md

 **Second level:** Design for iOS > Using playgrounds for rapid prototyping

+Each second level chapter is a complete workflow step.
+Written in easy to follow along, step-by-step instructions.
+Top level chapters organize the entire workflow providing a bird's eye view.

 ## About The Author

 The author Manav Sehgal helps organizations create market leading technology and business innovations.